 Combining her accomplishments as a teacher, coach, therapist, mentor, sacred space holder and her admiration for women everywhere, Niki Moss Simpson launched SHINE.
 SPARKLE.
 RADIATE in 2017.
-On 8th March this year Niki launched her first book as co-author of the best selling Pay It Forward series: Notes to My Younger Self.
-In an exclusive article for MumAbroad Life, Niki talks about what adolescents and mental health.
+In 2019 Niki became an international bestseller as co-author of the Pay It Forward series: Notes to My Younger Self and completed her 300 hour restorative yoga teacher training in India.
+In an exclusive article for MumAbroad Life, Niki talks about adolescents and mental health.

 In my last blog, I identified anxiety and depression as the thing most t(w)eens were worried about more than friendships, sex, relationships and school, so I am shining a light on the often neglected skeleton in the closet that is mental health.
 I have also enlisted my daughter, Eliza’s help as a survivor of teenage anxiety and depression and now a UNI student studying psychosocial studies with a strong desire to help young people thrive.

 “I wish I had known more about mental health, particularly the disorders that are frequently seen among tweens and teens.
 I believe it’s important for children/adolescents to be made aware of how important taking care of our mental health is (it’s just as important as physical health).
 If teens are told about our thoughts, feelings and behaviours, what influences them and how they affect us, it will help them better understand themselves and others (to feel comfortable in their mind and body) and be able to express themselves and feel supported.
 If we understand how we feel and know how to express it, we will feel more secure within ourselves.”
 Eliza